telerik/blazor-docs/components/maskedtextbox/mask-prompt.md

 The `MaskOnFocus` parameter lets you instruct the component to show the mask only when the user is about to type in the input - when it is focused.
 This lets you show the [FloatingLabel]({%slug floatinglabel-overview%}) or `Placeholder` that you can set so you can provide an easier to read prompt first, before you show the actual format to your users.

-The [FloatingLabel]({%slug floatinglabel-overview%}) will take precedense over the `Placeholder` if the MaskedTextBox is not focused.
+The [FloatingLabel]({%slug floatinglabel-overview%}) will take precedence over the `Placeholder` if the MaskedTextBox is not focused.
 Neither will be shown if there is a `Value` already.
-You should use the `Placeholder` over the [FloatingLabel]({%slug floatinglabel-overview%}) if you do not want the animated effect or the increased height it causes.
+You should use the `Placeholder` instead of a [FloatingLabel]({%slug floatinglabel-overview%}) if you do not want the animated effect or the increased height it causes.

 >caption Showing the mask on focus only